 \subsection{Semi-Bandit with Gaussian Rewards}

-A \emph{stochastic combinatorial semi-bandit} \cite{gai12combinatorial,chen13combinatorial,kveton15tight}, or \emph{semi-bandit} for short, is a $K$-armed bandit where at most $L \leq K$ arms can be pulled in each round.
-After the arms are pulled, the agent observes their individual rewards and its total reward is the sum of the individual rewards.
+A \emph{stochastic combinatorial semi-bandit} \cite{gai12combinatorial,chen13combinatorial,kveton14matroid,kveton15tight,wen15efficient}, or \emph{semi-bandit} for short, is a $K$-armed bandit where at most $L \leq K$ arms are pulled in each round.
+After the arms are pulled, the agent observes their individual rewards and its reward is the sum of the individual rewards.
 Semi-bandits can be used to solve online combinatorial problems, such as learning to route.

 We consider a Gaussian reward distribution for each arm, as in \cref{sec:gaussian bandit}.
 The difference in the semi-bandit formulation is that the \emph{action set} is $\cA \subseteq \Pi_L(K)$, where $\Pi_L(K)$ is the set of all subsets of $[K]$ of size at most $L$.
 In round $t$ of task $s$, the agents pulls arms $A_{s, t} \in \cA$.
 The meta-posterior is updated analogously to \cref{sec:gaussian bandit}.
-The difference is that $\I{A_{\ell, t} = i}$ becomes $\I{i \in A_{\ell, t}}$.
+The only difference is that $\I{A_{\ell, t} = i}$ becomes $\I{i \in A_{\ell, t}}$.